 Hot flashes (also called hot flushes) are experienced by almost half of all perimenopausal women, and by 75-85% of all postmenopausal women.
 These flashes can range from a delicate blush to a sensation of engulfing flames.
 Severity generally varies depending on whether or not estrogen production by the ovaries gradually declines or abruptly stops.

 Wearing lighter clothes, carrying hand-held fans, and avoiding hot spicy foods or rushing around can help minimize occurrences.
-If needed, talk to your about the short-term use of FDA-approved treatments such as estrogen therapy or nonhormonal Brisdelle (paroxetine).
+If needed, talk to your about the short-term use of FDA-approved treatments such as estrogen therapy, or nonhormonal drugs such as Brisdelle (paroxetine).

 Sex May Become Uncomfortable

 Declining estrogen levels bring about changes to the tissues inside the vagina.
 These tissues lose moisture, and become drier and thinner and less elastic.
 Lack of lubrication makes sex uncomfortable and symptoms such as itch, irritation, and an increased incidence of infections are common.

 Water-based vaginal lubricants (such as Astroglide, FemGlide, K-Y Jelly) are helpful during sex and vaginal moisturizers (for example Fresh Start, K-Y Silk-E, Replens) reduce symptoms that persist during the day.